lussierc/karen-lu-cooking/content/posts/sausage-soup.md

 2. For each serving put desired amount of pasta and then add soup.
 Top with lots of cheese

-Great with salad and Italian Cheese Bread (find recipe in side dishes)
+Great with salad and Italian Cheese Bread (find recipe in Breads)